 In his opinion, on the morning of December 8, 1941, B Company was ready to fight the Japanese.
-That morning, as a member of Sgt.
-Zenon Bardowski’s half-track crew their half-track was moved into its position at the perimeter of the airfield.
+That morning, with the crew of Sgt.
+Robert Bronge’s half-track was moved into its position at the perimeter of the airfield.
 B Company was on a hill overlooking the airfield.
 As he sat in the half-track, he and the other men were loading ammunition belts when they heard the sound of planes.
 As they watched, the Japanese destroyed the Army Air Corps.

 When the Japanese were finished, there was not much left of the airfield.
 The soldiers watched as the dead, dying, and wounded were hauled to the hospital on bomb racks, trucks, and anything that could carry the wounded was in use.
 When the hospital filled, they watched the medics place the wounded under the building.
 Many of these men had their arms and legs missing.